marionettejs/backbone.marionette/docs/upgrade.md

 The `childEvents` attribute was renamed to `childViewEvents`.

-Child view events now only bubble a single level to their direct parent.
+Child event bubbling above one level is now removed in most instances and deprecated pending removal everywhere else.
+This can no longer be relied upon.
 To pass events further up the chain, you must explicitly using `childViewTriggers` to convert the event from the child into an event on the parent.
 These can be chained all the way up to the level you require them to be.

 Bubbled child events no longer pass the `childView` implicitly and only pass the arguments passed as part of `triggerMethod`.
 This means that the arguments